Jesuits in the United States: USA Central and Southern

 The first Jesuits entered Louisiana in the early 18th century, making New Orleans the headquarters of the French Jesuit mission in the Southern United States, which disbanded with the suppression of the Society.
 The first province in the South was established in 1863: the Missouri Province, whose origins dated to 1840 as a vice-province and 1823 as a mission.
 Out of the territory of the Missouri Province was created the New Orleans Province in 1907, whose territory included Louisiana, Georgia, Alabama, and Texas.
 In 2014, the Missouri Province and the New Orleans Provinces were reunited as the USA Central and Southern Provinces.

 USA Midwest

 The Chicago Province was created out of the Missouri Province in 1928.
 It also administered missions in India, Nepal, and Peru.
 The Detroit Province was separated from the Chicago Province in 1955.
 The Wisconsin Province was also created out of the Chicago Province that year.
 The Chicago and Detroit Provinces merged back together in 2011 as the Chicago-Detroit Province.
 The Chicago-Detroit and Wisconsin Provinces were merged in 2017 to become the USA Midwest Province.

 USA West

 The California Province was established in 1909.
 The Oregon Province was created out of the California Province in 1932.
 The two re-united in 2017 as the USA West Province.

+Novitiates

+The Jesuits in the United States established their first novitiate at what was then Georgetown College in 1806.
+In 1812, the novitiate moved to St. Inigoes and then Frederick, Maryland.
+It moved again in 1814 to White Marsh, Maryland, before returning to Georgetown in 1827, and then again to White Marsh in 1831.
+The novitiate returned to Frederick in 1834, where it was known as St. Stanislaus Novitiate and remained until 1891.
+It thereafter moved to Poughkeepsie, New York, where it was known as St. Andrew-on-Hudson.
+In 1904, the novitiate moved to West Park, New York.